thisisevilevil/evilevil365/_posts/2026-06-07-UsingAutopatch-RingSystem.md

 >Final word of advice: factor in delivery timing when testing policies, apps, or other major changes against Autopatch rings.
 After Autopilot enrollment, a device may take 10-30 minutes to register with Autopatch, depending on your environment.
 So if you are testing something that normally lands during ESP, targeting Autopatch rings will not fully test the new-device deployment scenario.
 {: .notice--info}

 That's all for now.
-Hope you found it useful. :)
+Hope you found it useful.
+Have an awesome day :)